St. John's College of Liberal Arts and SciencesQueens Campus

 Professor and Chair

-In addition to applying to St. John's College of Liberal Arts and Sciences, each B.F.A. candidate must submit their portfolio of original artwork to the Department of Art and Design via SlideRoom.
+In addition to applying to St. John's College of Liberal Arts and Sciences, B.F.A. candidates in Illustration must submit their portfolio of original artwork to the Department of Art and Design via SlideRoom.
 This online portfolio service allows you to upload, label, arrange, and submit your portfolio electronically to faculty reviewers.
 We request 12-15 images using JPG format, but also accept other file types as per the instructions on the SlideRoom portal.
-Specific instructions for your portfolio upload are available on the department page, and in the SlideRoom Portal.
+Specific instructions for your portfolio upload are available on the department page, and in SlideRoom.

 After completing the St. John's Undergraduate Application, you will be able to upload your images via SlideRoom.